NativeScript/docs/content/core/image-cache.md

 title: ImageCache
 contributors:
   - Ombuweb
+  - NathanWalker
 ---

 ImageCache allows you to cache an image from an HTTP request.
+You can alternatively use a plugin that auto handles image caching like [`@triniwiz/nativescript-image-cache-it`](https://www.npmjs.com/package/@triniwiz/nativescript-image-cache-it).

 ## Using ImageCache